 Canon 80D versus Canon 1Ds Mark III

 The Canon EOS 80D and the Canon EOS-1Ds Mark III are two digital cameras that were officially introduced, respectively, in February 2016 and August 2007.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame (1Ds Mark III) sensor.
 The 80D has a resolution of 24 megapixel, whereas the 1Ds Mark III provides 21 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Canon 1Ds Mark III.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).